Five Girls Who Disappeared in the 1970s

 “This is a person who is very interesting to us,” Middlebury Police Chief Tom Hanley said during the press conference.
 However, he stopped short of saying if Durst was a suspect or even a person of interest.
 In spite of this, media outlets around the world reported there was a link between Durst and Schulze’s disappearance.

 Description: Lynn Schulze is five-foot three-inches tall and at the time of her disappearance, weighed 115 pounds.
 She has light brown hair and blue eyes.
 She was wearing a navy blue pullover sweater, a brown nylon ski parka, blue jeans, and hiking boots when she disappeared.
 She may have been depressed at the time of her disappearance.
 If she were alive today, Lynn would be sixty-two-years-old.

 Further Reading: Despite the international press coverage that came out of the press conference, the local newspaper, The Addison Independent, contains the most complete information about the Durst connection.
 It is also the only newspaper the Schulze family will talk to.
 Lynne Schulze’s parents died in the 1990s.
-Her sister is continuing to seek answers to Lynne’s disappearance.
+Her sister continues to seek answers to Lynne’s disappearance.

 1976 – Eileen Hynson, 19, – Napa, California

 Eileen Francis Hynson’s disappearance on June 1, 1976, from Napa, California, is the most ambiguous missing person’s case on our list.
 There are two slightly different accounts regarding her disappearance and each version is only two sentences in length.

 According to the National Missing and Unidentified Persons (NamUs) database, nineteen-year-old Hynson left the residence she shared with her father and brother to attend a wedding in Solano County.
 She never arrived and her suitcase was left at home.